Western Models: Small Wheels

 Small Wheels was started by Dave Evans and Sue Pinnington around 1983.
 They commissioned Paul Willet to make a 1/24 model of the Jaguar Mk2.
 Paul happened to live in Taunton and so it was convenient to have the parts made by Western Models.
 A friendship with Mike and Joyce was established.
 The company made a number of 1/24th scales models including the XJ6/12 and XK150.
-At this point the models were only sold completely assembled and painted, dials, lights etc were hand painted.
+At this point the models were only sold completely assembled and painted, dials, lights etc. were hand painted.
 Personal details such as individual number plates and car colours were the unique selling point of these models.
 Around 1986, western Models bought out the company and went on to produce 1/43 scale models the first of which was the XJ13.

-Models Produced
+Models produced

 On many boxes the phrase "1:43 scale metal model cars for the collector and enthusiast" was printed - the "A" being a pair of engineer's calipers.
 In the 1980s the box design was changed to mainly black.
 The company specialized in 1:43 and 1:24, but did special models in a variety of sizes.

 American cars of the 1950s (particularly Fords, Plymouths and Buicks in four door and station wagon styles), classic race cars, vintage sports and Grand Prix cars, and land speed record cars were the main types of vehicles represented.
 Detail was exquisite down to precise numbering from the real race cars and model specific wheel selection and detail.
-For example, as seen in period photographs, Carrol Shelby's LeMans winning 1959 Aston Martin was accurate even in the wheel well covers and in the asymmetrical segmented pieces of the front grille.
+For example, as seen in period photographs, Carroll Shelby's Le Mans-winning 1959 Aston Martin was accurate even in the wheel well covers and in the asymmetrical segmented pieces of the front grille.
 Jaguar also seemed to be a favorite marque of Western Models, with over 30 different models produced over the years.
 Another company preference was for Land Speed Record vehicles, and more than 8 different LSR cars were produced.

 Though some boxes were black or red, packaging was usually recognizable by the white boxes with "WM" lettering in red and black which covered half of each box.

 The 'Small Wheels' series were more likely to be European marques and were made later, through 2000.
 Also unique were Small Wheels kits in 1:24 scale.